TheMrLively/seattle_library/README.md

 ![Plot 5](https://github.com/TheMrLively/seattle_library/blob/master/images/monthly_ckouts_pval.png)

 Because the p-value of the March 2020 rate of change is .165, we failed to reject the null hypothesis.
-There is not a significant difference in the rate of change in March.
+There was not a significant difference in the rate of change in March.